Gloucestershire Basket Ball Association

 1. Players may only appear for the team for which they are licensed at the opening date of the Cup.

-2. Players become eligible to play in the cup competition when they have played 5 league matches for their current team before the start of the cup competition.
+2. Players become eligible to play in the cup competition when they have played a minimum of 40% of the scheduled league matches for their current team before the start of the cup competition.

-4. Only teams who have completed in the pre Christmas league competition, and who have completed 80% of their scheduled fixtures are eligible to compete in the Cup competition.
+6. Only teams who have completed in the pre Christmas league competition, and who have completed 80% of their scheduled fixtures are eligible to compete in the Cup competition.
+Matches won as a result of a default/forfeit will count as played in the record of the winning team.

 7. Fixtures

-2. All teams shall be attired according to the rules of Basketball England, i.e. each player shall be numbered on the front and back of his/her vest with numbers of clearly visible front & back.
+2. All teams shall be attired according to the rules of Basketball England, i.e. each player shall be numbered on the front and back of his/her vest with numbers clearly visible front & back.
 Tee shirts are not to be worn under vests.
-Team shall use numbers 4-25, 30-35, 40-45, 50-55.
-One blank vest is permissible.
+One unnumbered vest is permissible.

 The cost of court hire may be payable at the discretion of the League Administrator, following a claim by the home team, accompanied by the receipt for court hire.
 The claim must be made within 48 hours of the scheduled match start time.